kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary >= 100000 THEN 'Executive'
+        WHEN BaseSalary >= 100000 THEN 'Executive'
-        WHEN Salary >= 75000 THEN 'Senior'
+        WHEN BaseSalary >= 75000 THEN 'Senior'
-        WHEN Salary >= 50000 THEN 'Mid-Level'
+        WHEN BaseSalary >= 50000 THEN 'Mid-Level'
-        WHEN Salary >= 30000 THEN 'Junior'
+        WHEN BaseSalary >= 30000 THEN 'Junior'
         ELSE 'Entry Level'
     END AS SalaryBand
 FROM Employees;